TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-11-23-how-to-get-dynamic-php-version-matrix-in-github-actions.md

 }
 ```

-You're right, it's this list:
+You're right.
+It's this list:

 - 7.2
 - 7.3
 - 7.4
 - 8.0

-So **why should we duplicate** this information in GitHub Actions workflow config?
+So **why should we duplicate** this information in the GitHub Actions workflow config?

 We can do better with [dynamic matrix](/blog/2020/11/16/how-to-make-dynamic-matrix-in-github-actions/).